 Roof flashing is essential to ensuring a watertight roof.
 However, if the flashing is improperly installed, it can cause roof leaks and structural damage to the home.
-Learn about roof flashing applications and material considerations to make.
+Learn about roof flashing applications and material considerations to make for proper performance.

 Roof Flashing Applications

 Roof flashing helps direct water flow around openings in the roof.
-Traditionally comprised of materials such as copper, tin coated steel and galvanized steel and Kynar® resin-based coatings, roof flashing applications include:
+Traditionally comprised of materials such as copper, tin coated steel and galvanized steel and Kynar® resin-based coatings, applications include:

 - Dormers: Flashing is used as a strip around the dormer and under the roofing material.
 It’s also used in front of the dormer, overlapping the roof material.